Pratyush038/ai_health_planner/README.md

-🏥 HealthAlign
-An AI-Powered Health Planner
+🏥 HealthAlign - AI-Powered Health Planner
 HealthAlign is an AI-driven health assistant that generates personalized 7-day meal and workout plans based on chronic health conditions.
 It uses machine learning models, including a nearest neighbor approach on a custom dataset of 10,000 entries, to assess health risks and suggest tailored recommendations.

 Features: